Configuration Reference

 description: "Browser automation via Playwright"

-When the pkg_node component is also present (because node or npm is in the tools list), Claude Code binary paths are appended to its binary list.
+When the pkg_node component is also present (because node or npm is in the tools list), agent binary paths are appended to its binary list.

-This allows Claude Code to spawn npx processes that download and run npm packages for MCP stdio proxies.
+This allows agents to spawn npx processes that download and run npm packages for MCP stdio proxies.

 Containerfile Template Snippets